 We refer to ourselves as the NET net, and our primary audience is those with little or no experience on the air.
+Experienced Operators may paticipate as well.
 Those not associated with NETs and CERTs are also invited to participate.

 NET net Program Schedule

 Our discussions change week to week.
 Many times, we will choose to discuss a recent incident involving Portland NET members, such as an exercise or deployment.
 Each of these comprise about an evening of discussion, but some of them will extend over multiple programs.

 We are currently considering including opportunities for NET related Traffic Handling practice, different than a NTS Net that uses Radiograms.
 Please Note that the “Early-Out” Option for this net has gone away.
 If you are not on the Directed Check in List (List of Callsigns of Participants from the last two weeks), please check in during the regular check in which occurs midway through the net after some of the nights Topic has been discussed.
 Feel free to email me with any questions or comments regarding the NET net.

 Looking at changing and creating a new NET Net Curriculum, if you have ideas please email me.

 Please let know if you have any ideas for improvements.
 We can chat on Sunday evening, or you can reach me by email (KE7SIN@gmail.com).

 If you would to serve as net control for the NET net, we welcome your participation.
 Below is a link to a preamble for the NET net, basically the standard script a net control would follow.(The NET Net Preamble has minor changes frequently.)
 Send an email to Alex (KE7SIN@gmail.com) to arrange your turn.
 Please Note: the 2020 calendar year has been completely booked, however I’m willing to give up one of my shifts for a new Net Control